 Lexicon is a design language created with the aim of providing a common framework for building interfaces within the Liferay product ecosystem.
-A guide to design principles, components, patterns and contexts of use that contributes to give consistency and coherence to these products and, ultimately, provide a satisfactory and unified experience to its users.
+A guide to foundations, components, patterns and contexts of use that contributes to give consistency and coherence to these products and, ultimately, provide a satisfactory and unified experience to its users.

 Lexicon is a constantly evolving project.
 An iterative work that seeks to improve and gradually adapt to the evolution of technology and people.